jappeace/jappeaceApplication/content/mtl.md

 ## Reinterpreting IO or the MTL style

-I don't do this particular part on a regular basis.
 In most situations `MonadIO` is fine.
-However it doesn't allow us to reinterpret effects that are using `IO`.
-As an example of reinterpretation, consider a test you where would want to meaure how often your `mcGyverLog` function is being called.
+However it doesn't allow us to reinterpret effects that are using `IO`. an example of reinterpretation is a test you where would want to measure how often your `mcGyverLog` function is being called.
 This section will show you how to do that.

-First we start by mtl-izing our IO based code.
+First we start by MTL-izing our IO based code.
 How can we rewrite `mcGyverLog` so that it doesn't use `IO` explicetly?
-If we look at the source the function that needs IO is `putStrLn`.
+The function that needs IO is `putStrLn`.
 It's type signature is `String -> IO ()`.
 We want that `IO` to be an `m`, so we introduce a new typeclass for our [not invented here](https://hackage.haskell.org/package/monad-logger-0.3.36/docs/Control-Monad-Logger.html#t:MonadLogger)